 DISM.exe /Online /English /Get-Features /Format:Table

-Let’s suppose, for instance, that we won’t need TelnetServer role.
-Let’s delete it from the disk (from the WinSxS directory) completely using the command:
+Let’s suppose, for instance, that we won’t need TelnetClient feauture.
+Remove this component from the disk (essentially from the WinSxS directory) using the command:

-If you display the list of all functions available in Windows 8, you can see that the component status has changed to Disabled with Payload Removed.
+If you display the list of all functions available in Windows, you will see that the component status has changed to Disabled with Payload Removed.

-Thus, Windows 8 allows to significantly reduce the size of the WinSxS folder by removing the unused components from the disk.
-The only thing is that this cleanup method suits only advanced users, who know what this or that component does in Windows 8.
+Thus, Windows allows to significantly reduce the size of the WinSxS folder by removing the unused components from the disk.
+The only thing is that this cleanup method suits only for the advanced users, who are familiar with the Windows 10 components and their purpose.

 1 2 3 4

 sc stop msiserver sc stop TrustedInstaller sc config msiserver start= disabled sc config TrustedInstaller start= disabled